octanner/ios-team/common-infrastructure.md

 ## DeviceInfo — Standardized access to device properties

+- [ ] Derik by 9.13.17
-## Derik/HTMLLabel — Display basic HTML with links and "view more"
+## HTMLLabel — Display basic HTML with links and "view more"

 ## ben/RateThisApp — Request app ratings